Sep

 Ezekiel 39:21

-When the time comes for the new Jerusalem out of heaven, all will go to the new Jerusalem, which is described in Revelation as a “bride adorned for her husband” (ref.
-Revelation 21:2).
-In the new Jerusalem, all will be children of God, saints and Christians alike, male and female, young and old.
-There will also be angels, of course.
+When the time comes for the new Jerusalem out of heaven, which is described in Revelation as a “bride adorned for her husband” (ref.
+Revelation 21:2), all will be children of God, saints and Christians alike, Jews and Gentiles, male and female, young and old.
+There will also be angels: those angels that are still loyal to God.

 The last enemy that shall be destroyed is death.